 AXI does require operators with training and experience, but that’s a nonissue if you’re working with a contract electronics manufacturer you trust.
 The test can result in significant time and cost savings in spite of the additional personnel expenditures.

-Sometimes called cross-sectioning or metallographic preparation, micro-sectioning analysis takes a 2D sample that reveals inner workings.
+Sometimes called cross-sectioning or metallographic preparation, PCB micro-section analysis takes a 2D sample that reveals inner workings.
 The test helps identify:

 - Solder reflow